ayusxhhb/DVA-C02/README.md

 **It's very important to secure your root user**

 - `User` : Individual AWS user.
+    - 5000 IAM users limit per account.
+    - Any IAM user can only be member of 10 groups.

 - `Groups` : Collection of similar people with shared permissions & users will inherit permissions from the group.